Help! My partner isn’t interested in my ideas or what I have to say.

 If you recognise yourself in any part of this, I want to know you’re not alone.

-Like many high performers, you are likely carrying a wound that was formed before this relationship existed.
+Like many high performers, you are likely carrying a long-standing pattern that was formed long before this relationship existed.

-That wound is not your fault….But it IS your work now.
+That pattern is not your fault… but it IS your work now.

-No amount of validation, attentiveness, careful engagement with your ideas will help long term.
+No amount of validation, attentiveness, careful engagement with your ideas will fix it long-term.

-Even if they gave you all of that, all of the time, the wound would still find a way to fire… because it’s looking to confirm that you don't matter.
-And the subconscious mind always gets what it's looking for.
+Even if they gave you all of that, all of the time, the habit would still find a way to fire…

-Because you stop needing them to carry the weight of a wound they actually didn’t create and can’t fix in the first place.
+You stop needing them to carry the weight of a dynamic they didn’t create and can’t fix in the first place.

 If this is what you need

-I work with a small number of high-performing individuals, founders, executives, and leaders, who are ready to address the relational patterns that no amount of therapy or couples counseling seems to be able to help with.
+I work with a small number of high-performing individuals, founders, executives, and leaders, who are ready to address the relational patterns that traditional methods don't seem to shift.

-The Successfully in Love® Method works at the level of subconscious wiring.
+The Successfully in Love® Method works at the level of behavioral defaults and habit patterns.

 It’s targeted, private, and fast.